03NN30/unity-phone-controller/readme.md

-# Unity-Phone-Controller
+# Controller App For Deep

-Game controller for your android phone required by the Unity-based video game Deep.
+Game controller for your android phone required to play [Deep](https://github.com/chillpert/deep).
-For more information take a look at [this](https://github.com/chillpert/deep).